-- Work procedures - Develop a safe work procedure that describes the task, identifies the hazards and documents how the task is to be performed to minimise the risks. - Training, instruction and information - Train your workers in the work procedure to ensure that they are able to perform the task safely.
+Develop a safe work procedure that describes the task, identifies the hazards and documents how the task is to be performed to minimise the risks.

+• Training, instruction and information

+Train your workers in the work procedure to ensure that they are able to perform the task safely.
 Training should require workers to demonstrate that they are competent in performing the task according to the procedure.
 It is insufficient to simply give a worker the procedure and ask them to acknowledge that they understand and are able to perform it.
-Training, instruction and information must be provided in a form that can be understood by all workers. - Information and instruction may also need to be provided to others who enter the workplace, such as customers or visitors. - Supervision - The level of supervision required will depend on the level of risk and the experience of the workers involved.
-High levels of supervision are necessary where inexperienced workers are expected to follow new procedures or carry out difficult and critical tasks.
+Training, instruction and information must be provided in a form that can be understood by all workers.

+Information and instruction may also need to be provided to others who enter the workplace, such as customers or visitors.